 My work has spanned universities, music academies, public and private schools, and community projects across Latin America, Europe, and Asia.
 Institutions I’ve worked with include:

-• Educational Institutions: Suzuki Music Academy of Hong Kong, Hong Kong Suzuki Music Institute, Seed Academy, Berlitz Hong Kong
+• Educational Institutions: Suzuki Music Academy of Hong Kong, Hong Kong Suzuki Music Institute, Seed Academy, Berlitz Hong Kong.

 Inclusion & Neurodiversity